We specialise in catering for groups of riders

 - Workshop facilities

-- Choice of 12 routes to explore the beautiful Auvergne, Limousin and Cantal regions -available in a free downloadable eBook.
+- Choice of 12 routes to explore the beautiful Auvergne, Limousin, Dordogne and Cantal regions – available in a free downloadable eBook.

-- Rocamadour – the village climbing the cliff
+- Rocamadour – dramatic medieval village climbing a cliff

 Contact us for more details … email@example.com